-- The median voter in DPP primaries is more proindependence than the median voter in the general election.
-So, the DPP candidate's best strategy is to act more pro-independence during the primaries and more centrist during the general election. - Similarly, the KMT candidate will want to appeal more to the median KMT voter during the primaries, and then appear less antiindependence during the general election.
+- The median voter in DPP primaries is more pro-independence than the median voter in the general election. - So, the DPP candidate's best strategy is to act more pro-independence during the primaries and more centrist during the general election. - Similarly, the KMT candidate will want to appeal more to the median KMT voter during the primaries, and then appear less antiindependence during the general election.

-2014 Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as rerndited in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use
+2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for us s permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning